Canada: Culture

+Historically, Canada has been influenced by British, French, and Indigenous cultures and traditions.
+During the 20th century, Canadians with African, Caribbean, and Asian nationalities have added to the Canadian identity and its culture.

-Canada's culture draws influences from its broad range of constituent nationalities and policies that promote a "just society" are constitutionally protected.
-Canada has placed emphasis on equality and inclusiveness for all its people.
+Canada's culture draws influences from its broad range of constituent nationalities, and policies that promote a just society are constitutionally protected.
+Since the 1960s, Canada has emphasized human rights and inclusiveness for all its people.
+Canadian identity shifted from primarily British-based to multicultural between the 1960s and 1970s.
 The official state policy of multiculturalism is often cited as one of Canada's significant accomplishments and a key distinguishing element of Canadian identity.
 In Quebec, cultural identity is strong and there is a French Canadian culture that is distinct from English Canadian culture.
-As a whole, Canada is in theory a cultural mosaic of regional ethnic subcultures.
+As a whole, Canada is in theory a cultural mosaic of regional ethnic subcultures with diverse areas and ethnic enclaves.

 Canada's approach to governance emphasizing multiculturalism, which is based on selective immigration, social integration, and suppression of far-right politics, has wide public support.
-Government policies such as publicly funded health care, higher taxation to redistribute wealth, the outlawing of capital punishment, strong efforts to eliminate poverty, strict gun control, a social liberal attitude toward women's rights (like pregnancy termination) and LGBTQ rights, and legalized euthanasia and cannabis use are indicators of Canada's political and cultural values.
-Canadians also identify with the country's foreign aid policies, peacekeeping roles, the National park system, and the Canadian Charter of Rights and Freedoms.
+Government policies such as publicly funded health care, higher taxation to redistribute wealth, the outlawing of capital punishment, strong efforts to eliminate poverty, strict gun control, a social liberal attitude toward women's rights (like pregnancy termination) and LGBT rights, and legalized euthanasia and cannabis use are indicators of Canada's political and cultural values.
+Canadians also identify with the country's foreign aid policies, peacekeeping roles, the national park system, and the Canadian Charter of Rights and Freedoms.

-Historically, Canada has been influenced by British, French, and Indigenous cultures and traditions.
-Through their language, art, and music, Indigenous peoples continue to influence the Canadian identity.
-During the 20th century, Canadians with African, Caribbean, and Asian nationalities have added to the Canadian identity and its culture.
-Canadian humour is an integral part of the Canadian identity and is reflected in its folklore, literature, music, art, and media.
-The primary characteristics of Canadian humour are irony, parody, and satire.